-Clay Eals, 63, lives in Seattle, Washington, and has devoted his adult life to writing and publications.
-He worked 15 years as an editor, reporter and photographer for four Pacific Northwest newspapers, two years as a journalism teacher and 13 years as a curriculum writer and publications editor for Fred Hutchinson Cancer Research Center and five years as communication officer for a children's and family services organization called Encompass.
-Since January 2013, he has worked as executive director for the Southwest Seattle Historical Society.
+Clay Eals, born July 21, 1951, lives in West Seattle, Washington, and has devoted his adult life to writing and publications.
+He worked 15 years as an editor, reporter and photographer for four Pacific Northwest newspapers, two years as a journalism teacher and 13 years as a curriculum writer and publications editor for Fred Hutchinson Cancer Research Center, five years as communication officer for a children's and family services organization called Encompass and nearly five years as executive director for the Southwest Seattle Historical Society.

 His book, "Steve Goodman: Facing the Music," is the culmination of eight years of research and writing.

 In 2006, he wrote a chapter of and designed the 128-page "Rain Check: Baseball in the Pacific Northwest," published by the Society of American Baseball Research and University of Nebraska Press.

 In 1996 he wrote, edited and designed "Every Time a Bell Rings," a biography of child actress Karolyn Grimes (Zuzu in "Itís a Wonderful Life"), published by Pastime Press.

 In 1987, he edited, designed and partly wrote a 288-page history of West Seattle, "West Side Story," published by the West Seattle Herald and Robinson Newspapers.